NickSannito/shopping-2022/README.md

 - Place your '.env' file in this directory with the rest of the shopping-2022 associated files

 - If no custom tax rate is entered, a rate of 8.75 will be used as default

+## Integrating with CSV File Datastore

+- In this repo, there is a file in the 'data' folder called 'default_products.csv'.

+- Make a copy of the 'default_products.csv' and call the copy 'products.csv'.

+- Now, if you'd like to edit the products that the shopping cart app is able to handle, you can do so locally via the 'products.csv' file.